 I asked if Valentine's Day was why the hotels were full or some holiday.
 It was just a coincidence.
 Most of those around the pool were Sengelese.
 Later after dark we were entertained by a group of drummers beside the pool and outdoor dining area.
 They leant an authentic African background when I Facetimed Janina.
 She could share scenes of her snow-filled yard to contrast with the drumming.

 I had stayed in a hotel two nights before in Kayes, but couldn't call as its wifi was so weak it took me five hours to download a single podcast.
 In Tambacounda I was stocking up with one every three or four minutes.
-In Kayes, the lone significant town for 400 miles from the Senegal border to use before Bsmako, I had a choice of a $35 air-conditioned room or one with a fan for $20.
+In Kayes, the lone significant town for 400 miles from the Senegal border to just before Bamako, I had a choice of a $35 air-conditioned room or one with a fan for $20.
 I always prefer the fan even though the temperature didn't drop below 80 degrees in my room.
 I was able to wander the throbbing town of Kayes stocking up on food before dark, highlighted by a woman selling slices of papaya wrapped in cellophane on a tray on her head.
 I also grabbed a couple bags of dough balls.
 I can never have enough of those.
-I adddd another on my way out of town the next morning, fresh out of the pan from a woman near the school yard.
+I added another cluster on my way out of town the next morning, fresh out of the pan from a woman near the school yard.

 It was a relatively painless re-entry to Senegal.

-The same office that stamped me in to Mali, stamped me out, but I had to go a ways into Kidara on the other side of the border to be stamped back into Senegal by a different office that had processed me when I left.
+The same office that stamped me in to Mali, stamped me out, but I had to go a ways into Kidara on the other side of the border to be stamped back into Senegal by a different office than had processed me when I left.
 I asked at three or four offices before I found the right one.
 There was a bus load of passengers including one older Polish guy being processed.
 He told me which door to go through.
 A young man behind a desk had a pile of passports, but he kept me waiting less than a minute and quickly stamped my passport and sent me on my way.
 No bullshit on either side of the border unlike the Ivory Coast embassy in Bamako.

 Among the trucks backed up at the border was a mournful donkey tethered to a cart missing a wheel.